SolemmaLLC/ClimateStudioDocs/docs/emissionFactors.rst

 Default Value Sources
 ----------------

-**PE** and **CO2** emission uses `ANSI/ASHRAE/ICC/USGBC/IES Standard I89.I-2020`_ *Table 7.5.2 Source Energy Conversion Factors and CO2e Emissions Factors*.
+**PE** and **CO2** emission references `ANSI/ASHRAE/ICC/USGBC/IES Standard I89.I-2020`_ *Table 7.5.2 Source Energy Conversion Factors and CO2e Emissions Factors*.

 **Prices** are highly volatile and region dependent.
-Our values uses `NYSERDA energy annual prices`_.
+Our values reference `NYSERDA energy annual prices`_.
-Most of our prices are from *New York State Residential Energy Prices in Nominal Dollars* from the year 2018 with the exception of Coal and Gasoline prices.
+Default prices are from *New York State Residential Energy Prices in Nominal Dollars* from the year 2018 with the exception of Coal and Gasoline prices.
 Coal price is from 2007 adjusted to 2018 dollar value based on GDP deflator.
-Gasoline price is from `2022 New York State Weekly Motor gasoline prices`_  for Dec.
+The gasoline price is from `2022 New York State Weekly Motor gasoline prices`_  for Dec.
 2022 Statewide converted into $/kWh based on the assumption of 113.45 btu/gallon energy density of Gasoline as reported by `National Service Center for Environmental Publications Fuel Economy Impact Analysis of RFG`_.

 **Diesel** is assumed to be equavalent to Fuel Oil (distillate) from ASHRAE table.

-**Wood Pellets** PE is assumed to be 1.1 while CO2 is assumed to be from sustainable sources with 0 carbon footprint.
+**Wood Pellets** The PE factor is assumed to be 1 and the CO2 conversion factor is assumed to be 0 (wood from sustainable sources with 0 carbon emissions).

 Resources
 ----------------